dr-croc/Android/Android Architecture/MVC/Java/README.md

 2. View -> TextView -> for showing the data
 3. Controller -> MainActivity.java -> button request from the activity for the data

+so again ->
+1. Model : Model is nothing but data
+2. View : ui design
+3. Controller : Control all the task/event that a user perform

+Flow of work ->
+fdsa

 For better understanding :
 Suppose you went to a resturant for drinking a bottle of water, so you went there,